gbb/par_psql/README.md

 The tool is backwards compatible with existing psql scripts (*) and should work with any version of PostgreSQL.
 The only dependencies are bash and psql.
 Benchmarks and examples are provided at http://github.com/gbb/par_psql.
 (I'll add more examples later at http://parpsql.com.)

-*   because --&  is a comment in SQL, par_psql scripts will run without modification (or parallelism) in the psql client
+Since --&  is a comment in SQL, par_psql scripts will run without modification (or parallelism) in the psql client.

 How to install it
 -------------